Need Help Choosing?

 WorldPay (formerly known as RBS WorldPay) is a worldwide payment processor and acquirer with locations all across the globe.
-They have been in business since 1989, but back then their name was Streamline.
-They helped pioneer internet-based payments way back in 1994, being one of the first on the market for this service.
-In 2001 they launched their U.S. headquarters, which is based in Atlanta, Georgia.
+The company has been in business since 1989, when it went by the name Streamline.
+It helped pioneer Internet-based payments way back in 1994, being one of the first in the market for this service.
+In 2001, WorldPay opened its U.S. headquarters in Atlanta, Georgia.
 Today, the company is owned by Advent International and Bain Capital.
-While WorldPay processes all over the world (as their name suggests), I’m going to be focusing on their US-based services for this review.
+While WorldPay processes all over the world (as the name suggests), I’m going to be focusing on its US-based services for this review.

 Generally when you see those types of numbers, you expect to see a ton of complaints, but WorldPay surprised me.
 Compared to the company’s size, the WorldPay complaint count is actually under the norm.
 However, the complaints we do see are severe enough to give us pause.

-The one thing that I did notice about WorldPay was that many of their merchants were unhappy about the early termination fee.
-In the past WorldPay would charge a flat $495 if you were to break your contract before the three-year term was up, but they lowered that amount significantly in 2012.
+The one thing that I did notice about WorldPay was that many of its merchants were unhappy about the early termination fee.
+In the past WorldPay would charge a flat $495 if you were to break your contract before the three-year term was up, but the company lowered that amount significantly in 2012.
 Some merchants have complained of termination fees much higher than that.
 Regardless, the best way to avoid a cancellation fee is to ask your WorldPay rep to waive it for you — but there are trade-offs.

-Based on my research, I would have no problems recommending WorldPay.
+Last year, we had no problems recommending WorldPay.
 But we’ve heard what you had to say, especially in regard to customer service.
-WorldPay gets a commendable four stars from me.
-They’ve got some progress to make in their sales and advertising transparency, as well as its customer service efforts, before it can regain its former rating of 4 stars.
-I’d love to see them providing more educational resources, and maybe even some info on interchange-plus plans, in addition to its other key struggles.
+WorldPay gets a 3.5 stars from me.
+It’s got some progress to make in its sales and advertising transparency, as well as its customer service efforts, before it can regain its former rating of 4 stars.
+I’d love to see WorldPay providing more educational resources, and maybe even some info on interchange-plus plans, in addition to its other key struggles.

 Products and Services: